 Look East Policy

-- The North East still remains inward looking focussing primarily on internal conflicts.
+- The North East remains inward-looking focussing primarily on internal conflicts.
 There is no discussion on the benefits that could accrue to the region from the Look East Policy.

 - If the North East Region is opened up there is a fear of being swamped by cheap Chinese goods, which would spell disaster for the local manufacturing units.